grafana/k6-docs/docs/sources/next/examples/instant-load-increase.md

 One of the common usages of load testing tools it's the so-called stepped arrival rate.

-In k6, you can do that by using the `options` object, and configuring the number of iterations or VUs.
+In k6, you can do that by using the `options` object, and configuring the number of iterations or VUs in different scenarios.

 Here's an example on how to instantly increase the number of iterations and hold them for a period of time.